Lighthouse (software)

-Google Lighthouse is an open-source, automated tool for measuring the quality of web pages.
+Lighthouse is an open-source, automated tool for measuring the quality of web pages developed by Google.
 It can be run against any web page, public or requiring authentication.
-Google Lighthouse audits performance, accessibility, and search engine optimization factors of web pages, this is the major difference from Google PageSpeed, the Google Lighthouse provides more detail information.
+Lighthouse audits performance, accessibility, and search engine optimization factors of web pages, this is the major difference from Google PageSpeed, Lighthouse provides more detail information.
 It also includes the ability to test progressive web applications for compliance with standards and best practices.
-Google Lighthouse is developed by Google and aims to help web developers, the tool can be run by using Chrome browser extension or by using terminal (command) for batch auditing a list of URLs.
+Lighthouse aims to help web developers, the tool can be run by using Chrome browser extension or by using terminal (command) for batch auditing a list of URLs.
+Google's recommendation is for using the online version of Page Speed Insights as of 15th May 2015.

+Lighthouse [Version 10 - May 2023] includes a metric for Progressive Web Applications to ensure that PWA's are fast and reliable, installable and optimised for modern 7th and 8th generation mobile technology.

-Google Lighthouse can audit webpage in desktop version and mobile version.
+Lighthouse can audit webpage in desktop version and mobile version.
 In command mode (cmd in Windows), the developer is able to select the factors that need to be audited and other options by using the command line.

-Recent versions of Google Lighthouse offer insights into how to optimize the Core Web Vitals metrics, as announced by Google engineer Addy Osmani in 2021.
+Recent versions of Lighthouse offer insights into how to optimize the Core Web Vitals metrics (which is one of the signals used by Google's algorithm to rank pages), as announced by Google engineer Addy Osmani in 2021.
+As of now, Google uses three parameters to measure Core Web Vitals compliance, which are: